CoderYoyoS/ChatbotReport/01_sections/05_implementation/03_bus_api.md

     })
 ```

-Asforementioned in implementation of the chat bot application server code, the call to the bus API sends two parameters.
+As has been aforementioned in implementation of the chatbot application server code, the call to the bus API sends two parameters.
 The bus number parameter is extracted from API.ai and sent to the ```handleApiAiAction```.
 Also, depending on what action is caught, the bus stop ID of the corresponding bus area is also passed and added as a parameter to the URL.
 ```
 	var options = {
 		url: "https://aaronapi.herokuapp.com/bus/" + stopId + "/" + busNum + "/",